Karam festival: Philosophy

 Karam is a harvest festival.
 The festival also has a close link to nature.
 People worship trees during this festival as they are a source of livelihood, and they pray to mother nature to keep their farmlands green and ensure a rich harvest.
 It is believed that the worship for good germination increases the fertility of grain crops.
 Karam Devta (the God of power, youth and youthfulness) is worshiped during the festival.
 The devotees keep a day-long fast and worship the branches of karam and sal.
 Girls celebrate the festival for welfare, friendship and sisterhood by exchanging a jawa flower.

 Story behind the celebration

 There are multiple versions of the story behind the origin of Karam Puja.
 Anthropologist Hari Mohan writes that after the rituals are over, the karam story is narrated to boys and girls.
 The story behind the festival, according to Mohan, is this:

-Once upon a time there were seven brothers who labored hard at agriculture work.
-They had no time even for lunch; therefore, their wives carried their lunches to the field daily.
-Once it so happened that their wives did not bring the lunches for them.
-They were hungry.
-In the evening they returned home and found that their wives were dancing and singing near a branch of the karam tree in the court yard.
-This made them angry, and one of the brothers lost his temper.
-He snatched the karam branch and threw it into the river.
-The karam deity was insulted; as a result, the economic condition of their family continued to deteriorate and they were brought to the point of starvation.
-One day a Brahman (priest) came to them, and the seven brothers told him the whole story.
-The seven brothers then left the village in search of the Karam Rani.
-They kept on moving from place to place and, one day, they found the karam tree.
-Subsequently, they worshiped it and their economic condition began to improve.